int-brain-lab/paper-behavior/README.md

 ### Questions?
 If you have any problems running this code, please open an issue or get in touch with the code's authors (written at the top of each script).

+### Known issues
+The data used in this paper have a number of issues.
+The authors are confident that these issues do not affect the results of the paper but nevertheless users should be aware of these shortcomings.

+1. NaN values may be found throughout the data.
+These resulted from failures to either produce an event (for example the go cue tone wasn't played) or to record an event (e.g. the stimulus was produced but the photodiode failed to detect it).
+2. Some events violated the task structure outlined in the paper.
+For example during some sessions the go cue tone happened much later than the stimulus onset.
+Although this conceivably affected the reaction time on some trials, it did not occur frequently enough to significantly affect the median reaction times.